Nuno-Jesus/Make-A-Make/README.md

 	cc main.c $(OBJS)
 ```

 **3.** In the first compilation, the `hello.o` file doesn't exist.
-The dependency must then be remade, which forces the .
+The dependency must then be remade, which forces the Makefile to look for a rule.

 ```Makefile
 %.o: %.c
 	cc -c $<
 ```

-The `%` can be used in several cases.For this one, its used to represent a **Regular Expression (REGEX)**.
+The `%` can be used in several cases.
+For this one, its used to represent a **Regular Expression (REGEX)**.
 You can read it as "any dependency that ends on `.o` can be generated here and needs a corresponding `.c` dependency with the same prefix".
 For `hello.o` we have:

 ```Makefile
 hello.o: hello.c
 	cc -c $< # The $< expands to the first dependency of this rule (hello.c)
 ```

 The same goes for other dependencies having a `.o` suffix.
-The `$<` is an **Automatic Variable** (learn more about Automatic variables [here](#index-4)), used to handle variable dependency strings.
+The `$<` is an **Automatic Variable**.
+We'll talk more about Automatic Variables up ahead.Specifically this one is used to handle variable dependency strings, since the value of the dependency is not always the same.
 Final expansion:

 ```Makefile
 hello.o: hello.c
 	cc -c hello.c
 ```

-**4.** Finally, after all dependencies are fulfilled, the `all` rule can execute its recipe.
+**4.** Finally, after all dependencies are generated following the same pattern as before, the `all` rule can execute its recipe.
 The `OBJS` variable is expanded again to its values

 ```Makefile
 all: hello.o bye.o highfive.o